ModelTC/MQBench/docs/source/user_guide/PTQ/advanced.rst

 such as learn the step size of activation and weight rounding together.
 However, it also points out that there are better ways to do activation quantization to find a good calibrated weight.
 Finally, they replace the activation quantization value by FP32 one randomly at netron level during reconstruction.
 And they use the probability 0.5 to drop activation quantization.

+For the implementation of these three algorithms, please refer to :any:`mqbench.advanced_ptq.ptq_reconstruction`.

+A detailed benchmark result and relevant config can be seen in :any:`imagenet-ptq-benchmark`.